eecs-autograder/autograder-cli/README.md

 git tag 2024.8.0
 git push --tags
 ```
-CI will build and test the package and create a GitHub release.
+CI will build and test the package, publish to pypi, and create a GitHub release.

-The next time we publish a release, we will and updated instructions for the final package publishing step.

 ## Dev Setup
 ### Clone the Repository